LatridellActiveX/ravenous/README.md

 # Practice Project from Codecademy

-Practicing using flex to evently space components and elements
+Practicing using flex to evenly space components and elements